-CRISPR/Cas9 genome editing technology is not yet clinically validated for human therapeutic use.
+CRISPR/Cas9 genome editing technology has only recently been clinically validated for human therapeutic use.
 The approaches we are taking to discover and develop novel therapeutics using CRISPR/Cas9 systems are unproven and may never lead to marketable products.
 If we are unable to develop viable product candidates, achieve regulatory approval for any such product candidate or market and sell any product candidates, we may never achieve profitability.